michalc/aiodnsresolver/README.md

 ip_addresses = await resolve('www.google.com', TYPES.A, get_logger_adapter=MyLoggerAdapter)
 ```

-or in highly specialised cases by passing function that returns a `Logger` from to the `resolve` or `clear_cache` functions.
+or in highly specialised cases by passing function that returns a `Logger` to the `resolve` or `clear_cache` functions.

 ```python
 import logging